Getting your Trinity Audio player ready... |

 Reading and Writing Section

-The biggest content changes you’ll see on the digital version of the SAT are in the Reading and Writing section.
-That said, the section will test the same broad skills that EBRW tests, including
+The biggest content changes on the digital version of the SAT are in the Reading and Writing section.
+That said, the section tests the same broad skills that EBRW tested, including

-On the flipside, the new SAT might present a passage that features a series of bullet points and ask us to select the answer that effectively synthesizes them to achieve a certain aim.
-Since old SAT passages never featured bullet points, such a question was not possible on the old test.
+On the flipside, let’s look at some new Verbal content that the digital SAT is testing.
+You might encounter a passage that features a series of bullet points and be asked to select the answer that effectively synthesizes them to achieve a certain aim.
+This type of question was not previously tested.

-A few other key differences between the old and new versions of the test — you’ll no longer see passages that are excerpts of historical documents, but you may see questions that feature lines of poetry, something that the old SAT didn’t have.
+A few other key differences between the previous and current versions of the test: you no longer see passages that are excerpts of historical documents, but you may see questions that feature lines of poetry — something that the paper-and-pencil SAT didn’t have.

-Additionally, you won’t see all those pesky questions featuring words that are easily confused (think affect/effect or advice/advise) or testing your ability to catch redundant statements (“declining downward” or “currently happening at the present time,” and so on).
+Additionally, you won’t see all those pesky questions featuring words that are easily confused (think affect/effect or advice/advise) or be tested on your ability to catch redundant statements (“declining downward” or “currently happening at the present time,” and so on).

 KEY FACT:

-The new SAT features some poetry excerpts and some bulleted statements.
+The digital SAT may feature some poetry excerpts and some bulleted statements.

 Let’s look at the 4 broad topic categories that Reading and Writing questions on the digital test fall into.

-Reading and Writing questions on the new SAT fall into 4 broad categories:
+Reading and Writing questions on the digital SAT fall into 4 broad categories:

 - Standard English Conventions (11–15 questions): subject-verb agreement and pronouns-antecedent agreement, modifier placement, verb forms, appropriate use of plurals vs. possessives, punctuation, and sentence structure — in other words, grammar!

-If you have any experience with the paper SAT, you can see that the actual concepts and skills tested on the SAT haven’t changed dramatically.
+The actual concepts and skills tested on the SAT haven’t changed dramatically with the debut of the digital exam.
 They’re just somewhat pared down, and in a couple of cases, tested in new ways.

-We now know the major structural and content differences between the old, paper version of the SAT and the new SAT online.
-Now that we’ve delved into the details, you can use the following chart to compare the major aspects of the two versions of the test.
+We now know the major structural and content differences between the paper version of the SAT and the current digital SAT.
+Now that we’ve delved into the details, you can use the following chart to compare the major aspects of the 2 versions of the test.

 Digital SAT vs. Paper SAT: A Side-by-Side Comparison